wireservice/agate/docs/cookbook/statistics.rst

 Descriptive statistics
 ======================

-agate includes a full set of standard descriptive statistics that can be applied to any :class:`.NumberColumn`.
+agate includes a full set of standard descriptive statistics that can be applied to any column containing :class:`.Number` data.

 .. code-block:: python